| Read Time: 7 minutes | Immigration Law

 You can also request cancellation of removal if you have:

-Additionally, through the Violence Against Women Act (VAWA), abused spouses of US citizens can sponsor themselves for a green card, regardless of what their spouse does.
+Additionally, through the Violence Against Women Act (VAWA), abused spouses of US citizens can sponsor themselves for a green card, regardless of whether their spouse assists with or participates in the application process.

 Can a Deported Person Come Back Legally by Marrying a Citizen?